-LI-46 monitors the liquid level in DWC ion exchanger K-2
+L1-46 monitors the liquid level in DWC ion exchanger K-2

 FCC-LI-102 and SF-LI-102 monitor the water level in the Fuel Transfer Canal and Spent Fuel Pool.
 They are panel mounted in the control room.
 The level indication system is a bubbler type system.
-A high or low level in the FTC and/or SFP will alarm (FCC-LAHL-103 and/or SF-LAHL-103) at the panel in the control room.
+A high or low level in the FTC will alarm FCC-IAHL-102 and a high or low level in the SFP will alarm SF-LAHL-102 at the panel in the control room.
+Additionally, there is a joint FTC/SFP high-low level alarm (FCC-LAHL-103) that is locally mounted and alarms on a high or low level in the FTC or SFP.

-PI-81 and PI-82 monitor the pressure in the two instrument air manifolds in the Fuel Handling Building
+PI-81 and PI-82 monitor the pressure in the two instrument air manifolds in the Fuel Mandling Building.

 The process fluid conditions can be sampled to determine the effectiveness of the system.
-The capability to obtain grab samples of process fluid has been provided at the inlet and outlet piping of the Fuel Transfer Canal/Spent Fuel Pool Filter Trains A and B. Grab samples may also be taken on the inlet/outlet linea to the DWC ion exchangers as well as several points in the SDS.
+The capability to obtain grab samples of process fluid has been provided at the inlet and outlet piping of the Fuel Transfer Canal/Spent Fuel Pool Filter Trains A and B. Grab samples may also be taken on the inlet/outlet lines to the DWC ion exchangers as well as several points in the SDS.